Menu

 Remortgaging with Current Lenders will be Easier for a Transfer of Equity

-There will be some checks that need to be completed to ensure you can still afford the mortgage on the property without the income of your ex-partner.
+There will be some checks to ensure you can still afford the mortgage on the property without your ex-partner’s income.
 This is something you’ll need to discuss with your current lender and not your solicitor, who will probably tell you the same.

 When you approach a new lender for a remortgage, they need to start from scratch with you as a sole borrower.
-While there are two names on the Title Deeds of the property, it’s going to cause issues because both people named in the document need to agree to the remortgage terms.
+While there are two names on the Title Deeds of the property, this will cause issues because both people named in the document must agree to the remortgage terms.

 For simplicity, it’s best to treat the Transfer of Equity and the remortgage process separately.